syslacklinux/Syslack-Linux/README.md

 If You See theres 2 S Means Sysslack Some People thinks Its A Mistake But Its Not Mistake Because Sysslack means Sys Means System Base Then slack means slackware in ubuntu edition

+This Is a repository that is backup since i couldnt login to my main account Haikal02-alt